zahlman/zahlman.github.io/posts/2025/01/27/python-packaging-3.md

 >
 > To be honest, though, if you want to just download a sdist from PyPI, pip probably isn't the tool you want.
 It's not that hard to query the PyPI JSON interface for the sdist url, and wget it.
 If I were doing this often enough that manually downloading via the web interface was insufficient, that's what I'd do.

-(Editor's note: the link to PEP 643, "Metadata for Package Source Distributions", is not present in the original.)
+(Editor's note: the link to PEP 643, "Metadata for Package Source Distributions", is not present in the original.
+To be fair, at this point the PEP had only been accepted a few months ago.
+Before that point, to my understanding, sdists were still expected to include a `PKG-INFO` file, but it's unclear what if anything one could actually *do with* that information.)

 Meanwhile, back on issue 1884, in response to someone ruminating about forking Pip or starting work on a replacement: